DV Reform Efforts

 No victim should be left behind.

-These terrifying experiences coupled with the malfeasance by the agencies funded to serve and protect victims of Domestic Violence, Stalking and Cyberstalking are what led Alexis Moore to become an Attorney and to help others be “Moore Secure” as a Risk Managment Consultant.
+These terrifying experiences coupled with the malfeasance by the agencies funded to serve and protect victims of Domestic Violence, Stalking and Cyberstalking are what led Alexis Moore to become an Attorney and to help others be “Moore Secure” as a Risk Management Consultant.

 Foremost Cyberstalking and Stalking Expert